cwilling/decklinkpreferences/README.md

 ### Features
 Since this is just a proof of concept, we only set the video input port at the moment; maybe other features later.

-Systems with multiple Decklink cards have _not_ been considered - in this case use at your own risk!
+Systems with multiple Decklink cards could use the code in the `develop` branch.
+Until more local testing of that code (or many reports of success elsewhere) the master branch does not yet support systems with multiple cards.

 ### Building
 The Blackmagic Design SDK is required to build from source code.